Rock County Fair Enduro

 6. The yellow flag will not be used.
-If there are cars with breakdowns or cars in accidents the other cars will avoid them while continuing the race.
+If there are cars with breakdowns or accidents the other cars will avoid them while continuing to race.

 9. The white flag will indicate the leader is on the last lap and the checkered flag will signal the finish of the race.

-13. Pit stops in the pit stalls must be done orderly and in a safe fashion, and away from the pit entrance.
+11. Pit stops in the pit stalls must be done orderly and in a safe fashion, and away from the pit entrance or exit.

-14. All cars must be removed for the infield within 1 hour of race completion.
-Any car not removed from the grounds within 3 days after the race becomes property of the promoter and will be disposed of accordingly.
+12. All cars must be removed from the infield within one (1) hour of the completion of the race.
+Any car not removed from the ground within three (3) days becomes property of the promotor and will be disposed of accordingly.

-15. Due to stricter insurance regulations, cars must meet the approval of the track official.
+13. Due to stricter insurance regulations cars must meet the approval of the track official.